 3. If you are at all uncertain about the validity of the email, log into your LinkedIn account.
 If the email is real, you will have the same notice in your message folder in LinkedIn.

 4. Any email asking for personal information beyond your email address is spam.
 If you ever forget the password for your LinkedIn account, you will receive an email asking you to enter (just) your email address, nothing more.
 Next, you'll receive a link to reset your password.
 Any emails asking for additional email addresses, passwords, bank account numbers, etc., are spam.

 5. Any email asking you to install software or open an email attachment is spam.

 6. If an email contains bad spelling or grammar, it is likely a scam.

 7. Finally, authentic LinkedIn emails have a security footer at the bottom of every email that says, "This email was intended for YOUR NAME (CURRENT JOB, COMPANY)."
 This footer is not a guarantee the email is not from a scammer, but if you do not see it, you should not click on any links.

 Here's what to do if you are the victim of any LinkedIn scams:

 2. Delete the email from your account.

-3. If you clicked any of the links in the email, run your spy software to find and remove any cookies or malicious software.
+3. If you clicked any of the links in the email, run your antivirus and spyware software to find and remove any cookies or malicious software.

-4. If you gave personal information (such as a bank account number) to a scammer, make sure to contact your bank and establishments that you have other accounts with.
+4. If you gave out personal information such as a password or bank account number to a scammer, make sure to reset your password and /or contact your bank.